“The vision of KU University Library is to be a dynamic information resource center for establishing a knowledge-based society.”

 The KU Library provides a welcoming environment that supports learning, teaching and research and delivers a variety of services to users on lending, reference, photocopying, information literacy, and library orientation.

-The KU Library is staffed by enthusiastic, qualified and experienced professionals who supports the learning, teaching and research processes and activities of the University.
+The KU Library is staffed by enthusiastic, qualified and experienced professionals who support the learning, teaching and research processes and activities of the University.
 Information literacy sessions are conducted frequently to make users be aware of library resources and services specifically how to effectively find and use information including the preparation of subject/user guides, flyers and brochures.

 With best wishes.